Intermittent fasting – There, I said it!

 It’s pretty much the only way I can ‘eat what I want’ and stay fit.
 If you’ve seen my video in May on the subject then you’ll know … It’s not a secret – I’ve been telling you guys about it on Instagram since March but before then, you could whack me across the face with the words and I wouldn’t have a clue what you we’re talking about so let’s explain, shall we?

 Intermittent fasting is as simple as; ‘Not eating for a certain amount of time’.
-A fast is a voluntary practice in which people go for extended or structured periods without eating and drinking for spiritual, medical or weight loss reasons.
+A fast is a voluntary practice, in which people go for extended periods without eating and drinking for many reasons.
 A fast may be intermittent, or it may extend for multiple days.
 But it’s also as complex as;

 - Balancing your insulin levels; sugar levels

 - Knowing when to start and stop a fast

 - Contradictive evidence on what you can and can’t do during a fast